 - Result: make sure it’s a specific and clear event.

 Developing your communication skills

-If you feel like you’re lacking communication skills do not fear, there’s loads of stuff you can do that will boost your skills!
-From taking on bar work and dealing with customers, taking on a part-time job working in a call centre, or even doing group coursework.
-There are plenty of options for you to improve your communication skills, and you could even earn a little bit of money on the side!
+If you feel like you’re lacking communication skills, do not fear.
+There are many things you can do that will boost your skills!
+From taking on a job in a restaurant and dealing with customers, working in a call centre, to even doing group coursework.
+There are plenty of options for you to improve your communication skills, and you could even earn a little bit of money on the side.